 Fairfield County Airport Authority.
 The Fairfield County Airport Authority (Airport Authority) operates under a board of seven members, all of which are appointed by the Fairfield County Commissioners.
 The Airport Authority was created under Section 308.03 of the Ohio Revised Code by resolution of the Fairfield County Commissioners.
 The Airport Authority is responsible for the safe and efficient operation and maintenance of the Fairfield County Airport.
-Due to the imposition of will exerted by the County, the financial burden of the Airport Authority on the County, as well as the Airport Authority providing services entirely to the citizens of Fairfield County, the Airport Authority is reflected as a component unit of Fairfield County.
-The County Auditor is the fiscal agent of the Airport Authority.
+Due to the imposition of will exerted by the County, the financial burden of the Airport Authority on the County, as well as the Airport Authority providing services entirely to the citizens of Fairfield County, the fiscal agent of the Airport Authority.
 The nature and significance of the relationship between the primary government and the Airport Authority is such that exclusion would cause the reporting entity's financial statements to be misleading.
 The Airport Authority operates on a year ending December 31.
 As a result, financial information will be presented in the discretely presented component unit column for the Airport Authority.
 For separately issued financial statements, write to Fairfield County Airport Authority 3430 Old Columbus Road NW, Lancaster, Ohio 43130.